What is a bridge letter?

 Do I need a bridge letter?

 - Many businesses renew their SOC 2 Type I or Type II at the six-month benchmark, eliminating the need for a bridge letter.
-If your company decides to conduct audits within a 12-month timeframe, you may experience a gap in report coverage if your audit dates do not align with your company's fiscal year.
+If your company decides to conduct audits within a 12-month, you may experience a gap in report coverage if your audit dates do not align with your fiscal year.

 What should a bridge letter include?